 The Councils' health and safety management function is subject to Health and Safety Executive (HSE) scrutiny.
 Any reportable incident including accidents, injuries and near misses are captured and reported via the RIDDOR system.
-During 2019/20 there has been no area subject to formal or informal investigation by the HSE.
+During 2020/21 there has been four RIDDORS submitted by the Councils to the HSE.
+These related to carpel tunnel symptoms which can be associated with hand arm vibration (HAVs).
+The HSE followed up on these RIDDOR reports and were satisfied with the councils HAVs arrangements.

-The Head of Health & Safety is satisfied that governance arrangement for H&S are suitable and sufficient.
+The Corporate Manager for Health & Safety is satisfied that governance arrangement for H&S are suitable and sufficient.
 The H&S work programme highlights the specific aspects which require on-going improvement.
-A key element of this is the continued development of the H&S Culture within the organisation.
+A key element of this is the continued development of the H&S culture within the organisation.